yjmantilla/yjmantilla.github.io/tutorials/local_jekyll.md

 The command ```bundle exec jekyll serve``` should now run.
 It should be hosted at http://127.0.0.1:4000 .
 Notice that changes you do in real time will be updated automatically.

+I added `*Gemfile*` to the gitignore because I was unsure if it was going to collide with a possible gemfile in the github workflow.
 {% include home.md %}